 1. Your Lease Contains an Early Lease Termination Clause

-A landlord may choose to have an early termination clause in their leases.
-If they do, this is perhaps the easiest way for Virginia tenants to break their lease or rental agreement early and move out of the unit.
+Landlords may choose to have an early termination clause in their leases.
+If they do, this is perhaps the easiest way for tenants to break their lease or rental agreement early and move out of the unit.

-Early termination clauses require Virginia tenants to meet certain requirements.
-Normally, a tenant is required to:
+An early termination clause requires Virginia tenants to meet certain requirements.
+Normally, a tenant’s responsibilities include:

-• Pay a fee.
+- Pay a fee.
+Paying a fee to offset the loss in vacant months.
 In most cases, the fee is equivalent to the rent for two months.

-• Provide written notice.
-The written notice should be given two months in advance.
+- Provide written notice.
+The notice should be given two months in advance.
 A landlord requires this notice period to find a replacement tenant.

-Once a renter meets those requirements, they will have no further responsibilities under the lease.
+Once a renter meets those requirements, they will have no further lease obligations.

 2. The Tenant is Beginning Active Military Service